MicroStrategy/rest-api-docs/contributing/development.md

 <!-- markdownlint-disable-file MD041 -->

-# Development Guidelines
+# Development guidelines

 ## Requirements

 - [Node.js](https://nodejs.org/en/download/) version 16.14 or above (which can be checked by running `node -v`).
 You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.

-## Getting Started
+## Getting started

 1. Fork the repo.
 1. Clone the forked repo to your local machine.
 1. Run `yarn` in the directory.
 1. Run `yarn start` to view the documentation locally.

-## Content Styling Guidelines
+## Content styling guidelines

 We want to keep our documentation consistent in styling.
 More details could be found [here](./content-style-guide.md).

 ## Adding new content

 - All documentation markdown files are located within `./docs/`.
 - Every documentation markdown file should have the front matter.
-You should have required `title` and optional `sidebar_label`.
+You should have required `title`, `description`, and an optional `sidebar_label`.
 Please see the example below:

   ```text
   ---